cafedemo/modulith/README.md

 # Cafe Demo Application - Spring Modulith

 This is a demo application to demonstrate the Spring Modulith concept.
+An introduction for Spring Modulith can be found [here](./docs/intro.md).

 ## Modules